Self-Hosted Deployment Configuration Files Reference

 See Management Postgres Store for detailed setup.

-To use multiple relay servers, update management.json:
+To use multiple STUN ports, update config.yaml:

 Behind a Reverse Proxy